permitters/permitters/README.md

 end
 ```

-##### CanCan
+##### CanCan(Can)

+_(Note to self: this section can use more cans.)_

-[CanCan][cancan] is able to integrate with the Permitters framework as an authorizer.
-To use CanCan, put this into your app config:
+[CanCanCan][cancancan]/[CanCan][cancan] can integrate with the Permitters framework as an authorizer.
+To use CanCan(Can), you can put this into your app config:

 ```ruby
 config.action_controller.authorizer = 'Ability'
 config.action_controller.current_authorizer_method = 'current_ability'
 ```

-(Note: You could just define either.
-If you don't set current_authorizer_method, it will just try creating an instance of the authorizer using the current user.
-If neither are specified, nothing will happen when `authorize!(permission, record)` is called.)
+(Note: You can define either.
+If you don't set current_authorizer_method, it can try creating an instance of the authorizer using the current user.
+If neither are specified, nothing can happen when `authorize!(permission, record)` is called.)

-CanCan can integrate with [Authlogic][authlogic], [Devise][devise], etc. to return a proper logged-in user, or you can return it however you wish from the `current_user` method in your controller.
-Just to provide a simple example, we'll pretend the user was logged-in and return a new User instance (which means you will need a User model):
+CanCan(Can) can integrate with [Authlogic][authlogic], [Devise][devise], etc. to return a proper logged-in user, or you can return it however you wish from the `current_user` method in your controller.
+Just to provide a simple example, we can pretend the user was logged-in and can return a new User instance (which means you will need a User model):

 ```ruby
 class ApplicationController < ActionController::Base